Ensuring safe and legal access to the care we all deserve.

 The Leadership Training Initiative, an advocacy and communications training program for physicians launches.

-PRCH presents the inaugural William K. Rashbaum, MD, Abortion Provider Award (Rashbaum in photo) at an event in honor of the National Day of Appreciation for Abortion Providers.
-The inaugural William K. Rashbaum, MD Award is presented to Dr. Shalom Press, a physician in Buffalo, New York.
+In memory of co-founder Dr. William K. Rashbaum, PRCH presents the inaugural William K. Rashbaum, MD, Abortion Provider Award (Rashbaum in photo) to Dr. Shalom Press at an event celebrating the National Day of Appreciation for Abortion Providers.

 The inaugural class of the Leadership Training Academy has 21 physicians from four specialties: obstetrics/gynecology, maternal fetal medicine, family medicine, and adolescent medicine.
 The first session culminates in an advocacy day on Capitol Hill.